dwfait/noted/readme.markdown

 ## Technical details

-It's implemented in C++ with heavy use of useful Boost libraries such as filesystem, program_options, posix_time.
-It's not C++11 unfortunately, as developing on OSX in C++11 is still a bit of a PITA, but if you want to see some C++11 code, check out some of my other C++ repositories.
+It's implemented in C++ with some Boost libraries such as filesystem, program_options, posix_time.